Byker Grove

-Byker Grove is a British teen drama and coming of age television series which aired between 1989 and 2006 as part of CBBC on BBC One.
-Set and filmed in Byker, Newcastle upon Tyne, it was created by writer Adele Rose and executive producer Andrea Wonfor.
+Byker Grove is a British teen drama and coming of age television series which aired between 1989 and 2006 on BBC One and later CBBC.

+The show was set in Byker, Newcastle upon Tyne and was filmed in nearby Benwell.
+It was created by writer Adele Rose and executive producer Andrea Wonfor.
 The show was broadcast at 5:10 pm after Newsround (later moved to 5 pm).
 It was aimed at an older teenager and young adult audience, tackling serious and sometimes controversial storylines.
 The show is notable for depicting the first gay kiss on children’s television, as well as its breach of the fourth wall in the final series.

 History

-The show ran between 1989 and 2006, and was set in a youth club in the Byker district of Newcastle Upon Tyne, England.
-In 1987, Wonfor approached soap writer Adele Rose.
-Together they created a single pilot episode featuring children aged 8–11 at an out-of-school club (transmitted on BBC in 1988).
+The show ran for 18 series between 1989 and 2006, and was set in a youth club in the Byker district of Newcastle upon Tyne, England.
+In 1987, Wonfor approached soap writer Adele Rose and together they created a single pilot episode featuring children aged 8–11 at an out-of-school club.
 In autumn 1988, Wonfor gained the backing of Anna Home, then Head of the Children's Department at BBC Television.
 Home gave the go ahead for a run of a series of six 25-minute episodes to be broadcast by the BBC.
 The age of the main characters was raised to 12–16 after support from first producer-director, Matthew Robinson.
-The first series centred on young teenagers crossing the bridge from childhood to adulthood.
+The first series centred on young teenagers growing from childhood to adulthood.

+On 11 March 2008, it was reported that Gallowgate Productions, the TV production company owned by Ant McPartlin and Declan Donnelly, purchased the rights to Byker Grove.
+In July 2023, Ant & Dec, who previously played characters PJ & Duncan in the series, revealed they would be producing a reboot of the programme in 2024, under the name Byker, in conjunction with production companies Mitre Studios (their own production company, named after the filming location for the programme) and Fulwell 73.
+Executive producers will include Ant McPartlin and Declan Donnelly.

 Production

 Byker Grove was not filmed in the Byker area of Newcastle.
 The actual youth club set was in Benwell, which is in the west area of the city, Byker being in the east.
 Byker Metro station (the suburban rail network in Newcastle and the Tyne and Wear area) and other landmarks in the real Byker (such as the Byker Wall and surrounding estate) were used for filming backdrops.

 The youth club building seen on-screen is The Mitre, which used to be a nightclub and a pub (which was mentioned in a few storylines from episodes in the late 1990s).
 After the success of the first series (6 episodes, 1989), The Mitre was bought by the BBC's London property department, which then granted Zenith Television a permanent licence to film the series there.

-Scenes representing Denwell Burn Youth Club for Series 15 were filmed at Raby Street Youth Club, in the buildings next to Byker Primary School.
+Scenes representing Denton Burn Youth Club for Series 15 were filmed at Raby Street Youth Club, in the buildings next to Byker Primary School.
 This is the real youth club for the children of Byker.

-The final series started on 7 October 2006 on the CBBC Channel.
-Richard Deverell, head of CBBC, was interviewed on Newsround about the decision to axe Byker Grove.